richtastic/ff/src/3DR/wiki/app.md

 	- high-cornerness
 	- get feature absolute size / angle
 	=> image features to compare to other images
+TODO: pairwise possibility limiting
+	? limit possible match pairs by using eg bag-of-words -- some kind of distance metric between pairs & use top set => final list of pairs to test for
 - pairwise image feature matching
 	- generate feature descriptors for each image
 	- find best matching features